 Carolina Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of North Carolina.
 With a population of 6,137 people and two constituent neighborhoods, Carolina Beach is the 136th largest community in North Carolina.

-Carolina Beach is a decidedly white-collar town, with fully 86.79% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Carolina Beach is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Carolina Beach who work in management occupations (18.45%), sales jobs (12.30%), and office and administrative support (11.49%).
+Carolina Beach is a decidedly white-collar town, with fully 87.48% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Carolina Beach is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Carolina Beach who work in management occupations (17.57%), sales jobs (12.55%), and office and administrative support (10.79%).

 Also of interest is that Carolina Beach has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Carolina Beach telecommute to their jobs.
-Overall, about 9.59% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.91% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Carolina Beach is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Carolina Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.